 - a.
-Practical measures must be taken to prevent or control external and internal parasitic infestations.
-Note: goats are particularly vulnerable to the development of resistant parasites, and parasite control programs should be developed with the advice of a veterinarian. - b.
-When infestations such as fly strike are likely, goats must be given routine monitoring and treatment as necessary.
+Measures must be taken to prevent or control external and internal parasitic infestations.

+- b.
+When infestations such as fly strike are likely, sheep must be given routine treatment such as regular dipping or other effective methods.

+- c.
+When dipping, operators must:

+- 1. Minimize stress to the sheep; and

+- 2. Safeguard human health and safety.

-H 7: Hoof care
+H 7: Foot care

-Close attention must be given to the condition of the hooves, which must be inspected every 4-12 weeks for signs of abnormal wear, infection and excessive growth.
-In dry range conditions, inspections every 4-6 months are acceptable.
+Close attention must be given to the condition of the hooves, which must be inspected at least annually for signs of abnormal wear, infection and excessive growth.

 - a.
 When there is excessive growth or abnormal wear, hooves must be trimmed appropriately. - b.
-Goats must be checked for foot rot prior to housing indoors. - c.
+Sheep must be checked for foot rot prior to housing indoors. - c.
 Non-irritant solutions must be used for foot bathing. - d.
 When foot rot is detected, affected animals must be: - 1.
 Treated promptly; and - 2.
 Isolated. - e.
 When conventional methods prove ineffective for control of foot rot, a veterinarian must be consulted regarding immunization of the flock against the infection.

 Preventive measures may include careful trimming and the regular use of a footbath.
-When footbaths are used, goats should not be thirsty so that they try to drink the footbath.
-Also, goats are adept at avoiding footbaths by jumping over them.
-Foot baths must be changed regularly to prevent cross-contamination and to maximize effectiveness.
+When footbaths are used, sheep should not be thirsty so that they try to drink the footbath.

-B. Pregnancy/kids
+B. Pregnancy/lambs

-H 8: Monitoring pregnant does
+H 8: Monitoring pregnant ewes